 International Impact: Navigating the Changing State of Global Markets

-Element valuation, marketing and the entire finance and distribution structure from pre-sales and gap to production incentives and equity positions are rapidly changing on a global level.
-From digital disruptions, to failed China deals, the Brexit impact and beyond, what does the future hold for global finance and distribution and how can filmmakers and financiers evolve?
+Element valuation, marketing and the entire finance and distribution structure, from pre-sales and gap to production incentives and equity positions, are rapidly changing on a global level.
+From digital disruptions, to failed China deals, the Brexit impact and beyond, what does the future hold for global finance and distribution?
+How can filmmakers and financiers evolve?
 This group of panelists will reveal the latest trends and strategies for content acquisition.

-Next Steps for the US-China Motion Picture Industry
+What are the Next Steps for the US-China Motion Picture Industry?

 China and U.S. relations stumbled for obvious reasons in 2017.
 And the paradigm continues to shift between the Middle Kingdom and Hollywood.
 There’s a pending new agreement on film import terms to China which will help shape the next few years.
 Box office growth is expected to continue, with Hollywood maintaining a strong position.
 There will be more emphasis on local films rather than trying the traditional co-production approach.
 We probably won’t see major investment flowing into Hollywood with China’s Belt and Road initiative, but there may be some tech players on the horizon.
 This group of experts will shed some light on what’s ahead.